 With nearly 3,500km of coastline there are many areas to explore on the North Island.
-On the east side there are up to 8 great surfing regions: Northland, Coromandel, Bay of Plenty, East Coast, Mahia, Hawke's Bay, Wairapapa and Wellington further south.
+On the east side there are up to 8 great surfing regions: Northland, Coromandel, Bay of Plenty, East Coast, Mahia, Hawke’s Bay, Wairapapa and Wellington further south.
 Gisborne could get very busy in the summer but further north towards the East Cape, calmer conditions can be found.
-Book your surf stay in New Zealand now!
+Book your surf stay in New Zealand right now!

-Heading south, there are many waves that are not frequently surfed; Waipiro Bay and its 5 right-handed pointbreaks, it's one of those places worth going to.
+Heading south, there are many waves that aren’t frequently surfed; Waipiro Bay and its 5 right-handed pointbreaks, it’s one of those places worth going to.
 Continuing to follow the coast to the south, we find the exposed beachbreaks of Tokomaru Bay.
 These require S-SW winds and work with all tides.
-Three Points is a set of right-handed pointbreaks that everyone talks about but are rarely surfed due to the difficult to access lotus.
+Three Points is a set of right-handed pointbreaks that everyone talks about but they are rarely surfed due to the difficult access.
 In fact, permits and a long walk are required to reach the spot.
 These waves start working with medium sized E swells.
 If the swell is large, then check out Tologa Point , a right-hand point to surf at mid-low tide.
 Loisells in Waihau Bay has an exposed beachbreak with a bizarre rocky area.
 It gets a lot of swells but the NE with N-NW winds are definitely the best.
-The proximity of Whangara to Gisborne, offers the possibility for the numerous surfers of the area to ride its beachbreaks in calm conditions with wind from W. The beachbreaks of Pouawa , accessible by short walks on sand dunes, need the same conditions as Whangara but with NW wind.
+The proximity of Whangara to Gisborne, offers the possibility for the numerous surfers of the area to ride its beachbreaks in calm conditions with wind from west.
+The beachbreaks of Pouawa , accessible by short walks on sand dunes, need the same conditions as Whangara but with NW wind.
 Further south we find North Makarori and an additional amount of beachbreak.
 The perfect condition for these spots is with N winds and large NE swells.
 Through a long row it is possible to reach the long right of Makarori Point , best with swell from S-SE and at low tide.
-Some say Wainui is New Zealand's most consistent beachbreak / reef with no less than 5 wave sections: Whales, Chalet, Pines, School and the first Stock Route spot, which can get very fast and massive.
+Some say Wainui is the most consistent beachbreak / reef with no less than 5 wave sections: Whales, Chalet, Pines, School and the first Stock Route spot, which can get very fast and massive.

 Tariff per person, starting from: